sanchalithareja/web_dev/README.md

-## web development projects
-This repository is an amalgamation of a couple web dev projects I have made
+# Web Development Projects

+Welcome to my repository showcasing a variety of web development projects I've created.
+Each project demonstrates different aspects of web development and utilizes various technologies.

-## Projects:
+## Projects

--**To-Do List**-
--**FAQs**- this is a bassic accordian project which is used in various websites, for FAQs, drop down information,etc.
+### To-Do List
+A simple yet effective To-Do List application.

+### FAQs Accordion
+An accordion-style project commonly used for FAQs and other informational dropdowns.
-         -Tech used: HTML, CSS, JS
+- **Technologies**: HTML, CSS, JavaScript

+### Random Quote Generator
--**Random Quote Generator**- the webpage generates random quotes along with the people who said them, when the quote genrator button is clicked
+Generates random quotes along with their attributions when triggered.
-                           -Tech used: HTML,CSS,JS
+- **Technologies**: HTML, CSS, JavaScript

+### Zomato Clone
--**Zomato clone**- this is a simple clone of the zomato website
+A basic clone of the Zomato website.
-                 - Tech used- HTML, CSS
+- **Technologies**: HTML, CSS

+---

+## Overview

+This repository serves as a showcase of my skills in web development, highlighting projects ranging from interactive JavaScript applications to responsive CSS designs.
+Each project folder contains its own README with detailed instructions and insights into the development process.

+Feel free to explore each project to see my progression and interests in web development!

+---